PENGLU-WashU/IMC_Denoise/README.md

 $ conda activate IMC_Denoise
 ```
 - Here we take the images with marker CD38 as an example.
 For our dataset, CD38 is conjucted with 141Pr.
 In this case, the "channel_name" should be set as its corresponding isotope name "141Pr".
-- Generating training set and train a DeepSNF model.
+- Generating training set and train a DeepSNiF model.
-  - Generate training set of a specific marker channel for DeepSNF.
+  - Generate training set of a specific marker channel for DeepSNiF.
 The generated training data will be saved in a sub-directory "Generated_training_set" of the current folder other than setting a customized folder.
 For CD38, the saved name will be "training_set_141Pr.npz".
   ```
-  python scripts/Data_generation_DeepSNF_script.py --channel_name '141Pr' --Raw_directory 'Your_raw_img_directory' --Save_directory 'your_generated_training_set_directory'  --n_neighbours '4' --n_iter '3' --slide_window_size '3' --ratio_thresh '0.8'
+  python scripts/Data_generation_DeepSNiF_script.py --channel_name '141Pr' --Raw_directory 'Your_raw_img_directory' --Save_directory 'your_generated_training_set_directory'  --n_neighbours '4' --n_iter '3' --slide_window_size '3' --ratio_thresh '0.8'
   ```
-  - Train a DeepSNF network.
+  - Train a DeepSNiF network.
 The generated training set will be loaded from a default folder other than choosing a customized folder.
 The trained weights will be saved in a sub-directory "trained_weights" of the current folder other than setting a customized folder.
 Hyper-parameters can be adjusted.
 Note that when implementing prediction, input the same "trained_weights" name.
 If your GPU has smaller memory so that it cannot afford a large "train_batch_size" such as 128 or 256, please use a smaller one, e.g. 64, 32.
   ```
-  python scripts/Training_DeepSNF_script.py --train_set_name 'training_set_141Pr.npz' --train_data_directory 'directory_of_your_training_set' --weights_name 'weights_141Pr-CD38.hdf5' --train_epoches '200' --train_batch_size '128' --lambda_HF '3e-6'
+  python scripts/Training_DeepSNiF_script.py --train_set_name 'training_set_141Pr.npz' --train_data_directory 'directory_of_your_training_set' --weights_name 'weights_141Pr-CD38.hdf5' --train_epoches '200' --train_batch_size '128' --lambda_HF '3e-6'
   ```
-  - Generate training set for a specific marker channel and then train a DeepSNF network.
+  - Generate training set for a specific marker channel and then train a DeepSNiF network.
 In this process, the generated training set will not be saved in a directory.
   ```
-  python scripts/Generate_data_and_training_DeepSNF_script.py --channel_name '141Pr' --weights_name 'weights_141Pr-CD38.hdf5' --Raw_directory 'Your_raw_img_directory' --train_epoches '200' --train_batch_size '128' --n_neighbours '4' --n_iter '3' --slide_window_size '3' --ratio_thresh '0.8' --lambda_HF '3e-6'
+  python scripts/Generate_data_and_training_DeepSNiF_script.py --channel_name '141Pr' --weights_name 'weights_141Pr-CD38.hdf5' --Raw_directory 'Your_raw_img_directory' --train_epoches '200' --train_batch_size '128' --n_neighbours '4' --n_iter '3' --slide_window_size '3' --ratio_thresh '0.8' --lambda_HF '3e-6'
   ```
 - Combine multiple generated training sets from different channels into a single training set.
   ```